SAP-samples/teched2022-DA161/exercises/ex2/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-🚩 Before we get started, refer to the Getting Started section to find the starting dashboard for this exercise and create a copy of the starting dashboard.

 ℹ️ Welcome to Planning!

 🚩 We are going to make changes to planned financial data.
 First, let's make a copy of the last planned version for 2023.